Lexpeartha/portfolio/content/projects/personal-website.md

 Website uses Nuxt content module with document driven mode, utilizing markdown files for generating pages, instead of usual Vue files.

-Everything was styles using TailwindCSS, including typography generated from MD with `@tailwindcss/typography` plugin.
+Everything was styled using TailwindCSS, including typography generated from MD with `@tailwindcss/typography` plugin.
 Exceptions are minor details and utilities that were added to make the website look better, which are written in SCSS.

 ## Solved problems